 With my new “high hands” address position, I immediately started hitting the ball solidly on the clubface.
-Every ball was solid.
-I had figured out how to swing closely along a single plane.
+Every shot was solid.
+I had figured out how to swing firmly along a single plane.
 My address plane matched the impact plane.

-That’s when Matthew introduced me to his video from Canada.
-His video showed Moe from a number of angles, including from behind the ball, or what we call the down-the-line view.
-I froze the video showing Moe at address, and drew a line on the screen on the club shaft.
+That’s when Matthew introduced me to this video from Canada.
+His video showed Moe from many angles, including from behind the ball, or what we call the down-the-line view.
+I froze the video showing Moe at address and drew a line on the screen on the club shaft.
 I froze the video when he reached impact and drew another line along the club shaft.

-If my swing was somewhat similar to the person considered the best ever, well … this was mind-blowing.
-I was so excited.
-As my confidence increased in my own unique swing, I was hearing more about this guy Moe Norman.
+If my swing was somewhat similar to the person considered the best.
+Well … These were mind-blowing.
+I was so excited, as my confidence increased in my single swing, I was hearing more about this guy Moe Norman.
 The universe appeared to be speaking to me.

-Lifting my hands from two planes into the single plane was a major change from the conventionally taught golf swing.
-My coaches tried to talk me out of the changes saying that Moe was one-of-a kind.
+Lifting my hands from two planes into the single plane was a significant change from the conventionally taught golf swing.
+My coaches tried to talk me out of the changes saying that Moe was one-of-a-kind.
 That no one could copy him.
 He was left-handed and swung right-handed, not someone you wanted to copy.

 His swing contradicted all conventional golf instruction starting with the address position.
 What I saw in Moe Norman was simplicity.
 Moe’s autistic tendencies most likely helped him discover an easier way.